Retirees may need an extra infusion of cash for a variety of reasons.

 The lending bank can cancel a HELOC at any time, and banks did this in a big way during the Great Recession.
 That can be a significant risk, especially for a retiree who may need the money at just the point in time when the cancellation occurs, Sacks says.

-Acquire cash when you refinance
+Acquire cash when you

-When you apply for a conventional cash-out refinancing, you replace your first mortgage plus get a lump sum of money to help you out with your financial needs.
+When you apply for conventional cash-out refinancing, you replace your first mortgage plus get a lump sum of money to help you out with your financial needs.
 Your new loan is for a larger amount than your existing home loan and ideally at a lower interest rate.

 To qualify for this option, a retiree must meet certain credit and income requirements, says Steven Sass, a research economist for the Center for Retirement Research at Boston University in Chestnut Hill, Massachusetts.
 These requirements are much stricter than those for a reverse mortgage loan, he says.